Andrew Weber: Career

-Youth and College
+Youth and college

 Weber played college soccer at the University of New Mexico where he holds UNM's career records for games played (83), minutes played (7,681), goalie wins (50), saves (350), and shutouts (25).
 He also played with the Cape Cod Crusaders and the Indiana Invaders in the USL Premier Development League, and was part of the squad which won the 2003 PDL title.

 Professional

 Weber began his professional career with D.C.
 United, signing as a developmental player on June 3, 2005, after impressing during a one-week trial.
-Although he did not play a game in Major League Soccer, he did take part in three match-ups with United's reserve team.
-Weber joined Montreal Impact in the USL First Division in April 2006, and went on to make 29 appearances for the Québécois team over the next two years.
-During the 2007 season he was loaned to the Impact's farm team Trois-Rivières Attak of the Canadian Soccer League.
-He made his debut for the Attak on June 3, 2007 in a match against the Portuguese Supra, which resulted in a 4–2 victory.
+Although he did not play a game in Major League Soccer, Weber did take part in three matchups with United's reserve team.
+He joined Montreal Impact in the USL First Division in April 2006, and went on to make 29 appearances for the Québécois team over the next two years.
+During the 2007 season, Weber was loaned to the Impact's farm team Trois-Rivières Attak of the Canadian Soccer League.
+He made his debut for the Attak on June 3, 2007, in a match against the Portuguese Supra, which resulted in a 4–2 victory.